RhtWeb/Contact-Keeper/README.md

 2. extract the file and open with the editor (e.g. VS Code)
 3. open terminal and go to the file directory

 4. Usage
-  Install dependencies
+  Install the dependency

-  4.1 npm install
+  npm install
-  4.2 npm client-install
+  npm run client-install

 5. Mongo connection setup
   Edit your /config/default.json file to include the correct MongoDB URI